thejimmyg/express-mustache-overlays/README.md

 Configuration environment variables for the example.

-* `MUSTACHE_DIRS` - A `:` separated list of directories to overlay on top of the default views provided by `express-mustache-overlays`
-* `PUBLIC_FILE_DIRS` - A `:` separated list of directories to overlay on top of the default publis static files provided by `express-mustache-overlays`
-* `DEBUG` - Include `express-mustache-overlays` to get debug output from the `express-mustache-overlays` library itself and `express-mustache-overlays:server` for messages from the example server.
-* `PORT` - Defaults to 80, but set it to something like 8000 if you want to run without needing `sudo`
 * `SCRIPT_NAME` - Where the app that uses this is located.
 The public files will be served from `${SCRIPT_NAME}/public` by default
 * `PUBLIC_URL_PATH` - the full URL path to the public files directory
 * `WITH_PJAX_PWA` - can be `"true"` if you want to enable progressive web app features for use with `gateway-lite` or `"false"` otherwise.
 Defaults to `"false"`.
 This affects the content of `views/partials/bodyEnd.mustache`